 Moreover, each theme also comes with a lot of customization options that help you easily change the look of your desired website.

-On the other hand, Shopify only offers 13 free themes and 73 paid themes.
+On the other hand, Shopify only offers fewer themes.
 All of them are mobile-ready and highly customizable, which means you can easily create your dream website without having to use any line of code.
-Although the number of Shopify templates available is very small compared to the number of WordPress ones available, it can not be denied that Shopify templates are a little bit easier to customize than WordPress ones.
+Although the number of premium and free Shopify templates available is very small compared to the number of WordPress ones available, it can not be denied that Shopify templates are a little bit easier to customize than WordPress ones.
 Since most WordPress templates have much of a learning curve, which takes you a long time to practice professionally.

 Additionally, Shopify enables you to access and customize the source code by using Liquid coding language.
 With this template language, you are able to customize the pre-made Shopify templates or layouts, or you can also add a new one and edit them according to your preferences.
 There is a bit of difference between HTML/CSS languages and Liquid languages.
 When using Liquid, you have to need the support of a Shopify technical expert who can do it for you.

 Plugins & Extensions

 There are a total of 59,457 free plugins in WordPress.org.
 Each plugin is useful for different tasks and various purposes.
 In addition, you can install additional plugins to extend the functionality of your website to boost customer experience without having professional coding skills.
 For example, Yoast SEO, Rank Math is used for website and content optimization, Woocommerce MailChimp is specially designed for email marketing, and much more.
 In addition, the process of installing and activating plugins is extremely easy, even for beginners.